 Your GP will be the best person to tell you what is causing your baby’s symptoms and the best way to treat it.

 Babies often rub and pull their ears when they are tired and they might also do it when a tooth is coming through.
 This doesn’t mean that your little one has an ear infection or even that the teething is causing the irritation.
 They are simply having a good old fuss with their ears at about the same age as teeth start to poke about.
 It should settle in a day or two so, if your baby seems to be troubled by their ears for more than about 3 days, see your GP for a check-up.

-Some babies do get more fussy and grumpy when they are cutting their teeth but it can, in truth, to be difficult to know if your baby is grumpy because their gums are irritating or just because they are having a bad week.
+Some babies do get more fussy and grumpy when they are cutting their teeth but it can, in truth, be difficult to know if your baby is grumpy because their gums are irritating or just because they are having a bad week.

-At around the 4-month mark babies start to slowly develop a different way of sleeping.
+At around the 4-month mark, babies start to slowly develop a different way of sleeping.
 Sleep cycles begin to emerge alongside a change in the way restful sleep is achieved.
 If your baby doesn’t now get enough time to nap deeply, they will be very grumpy and irritable.

 This picture intensifies as the months goes on and, of course, teething gets the blame for the over-tired baby’s rough temper!
-This doesn’t stop there being a whole range of products sold which claim to soothe the trauma of teething from pain-relieving gels, to amber bead jewellery, homeopathic powders and even herbal teas!
+This doesn’t stop there being a whole range of products sold which claim to soothe the trauma of teething from pain-relieving gels to amber bead jewellery, homoeopathic powders and even herbal teas!
 None of these have been shown to be of any use at all and are not recommended.

-Because the mild symptoms of teething pass in time, whatever product parents are using at the time tends to get the credit for the return of peace to the household when, in fact, that period of teething has simply ended for now.
+Because the mild symptoms of teething pass in time, whatever product parents are using at the time tend to get the credit for the return of peace to the household when, in fact, that period of teething has simply ended for now.